monstermuffin/muffins-awesome-nas-stack/README.md

 * [Part 3: Designing & Deploying MANS — A Hybrid NAS Approach with SnapRAID, MergerFS, and OpenZFS ](https://blog.muffn.io/posts/part-3-mini-100tb-nas/) attempts to explain my design approach.

-* [Part 4: MANS (Muffin's Awesome NAS Stack), An Overview And Guide](https://blog.muffn.io/posts/part-4-100tb-mini-nas/) goes through how this role works and fits together, as well as a much more concise explanation of all the variables.
+* [Part 4: MANS (Muffin's Awesome NAS Stack), An Overview And Guide](https://blog.muffn.io/posts/muffins-awesome-nas-stack) is my definitive guide to this role.

 I would ***highly recommend*** you read, at least, those two blog posts so you are familiar with how this works.
 I understand the yolo mentality, but please do not run this blindly.